 Yep, not a problem.

 Apparently they do.
 Some say their magnetism dropped off at the 5 year mark, others have said 10-15 years, it depends on the quality of your magnets.
-Mine are 2 and 3 years old and are still fully functional.
-I will probably have them removed once they demagnetise.
+I will probably have mine removed once it demagnetises, but it’s been going strong for 4 years now.

 You still think this is a good idea!
 Cool!
 Biohackers seem quite reluctant to share this data, I had to crawl a lot of forums to find the right person to do mine, and I feel I should respect that reticence.
-That being said, if you need a NYC recommendation send me an email and I’ll pass you on to my guy.
-(I have a guy!)
+Ask around your local piercer’s / body mod artists and find a recommendation.

 Yes having a magnet in a ring would also enable you to feel EM fields, but I see three downsides to this alternative.
 The nerve endings that form around an implanted magnet are going to be a lot more sensitive than those on the skin’s surface, with an external device you will not feel it as strongly.
 You’d also have to keep the ring on all the time which is a bummer, and if you don’t wear the ring consistently it’ll be hard to get your brain to think of it as a reliable sense.
 A good idea if you’re interested in magnetic implants but don’t want to take the plunge yet.